KyloIO/kylo-docs/developer-guides/KerberosInstallationExampleHDP2.4.rst

 ..

 13. Create a user in Linux by typing the adduser command as shown below.
 We will use this user to test whether the Kerberos authentication is working or not.
-We will first run the command hadoop fs –ls / but switching to this user.
+We will first run the command hadoop fs -ls / but switching to this user.
 And we will run the same command again when we enable Kerberos.

 .. code-block:: shell